demmsnt/visiodesk-gateway/README.md

 __Start data collector by CLI__
+./bacnet-stack folder should store bacnet apps for perform reading and writing bacnet properties
 execute data_collector.py with optional --help to get full cli help
 *data collector* use *address_cache* file for it own purpose
 only devices listed in address_cache used for collection